 The name “deep plane facelift” can lead patients to believe that this is a more significant surgery compared to a traditional facelift.
 However, less trauma is involved during the deep plane facelift because it allows the skin and muscle to remain attached to the underlying facial system.

 Dr. Schoenfeld will explain the postoperative care and recovery during the consultation.
 Patients should read over the postoperative instructions and contact the office prior to the day of surgery if any questions arise.
-The facelift recovery period varies depending on the details of the surgery.
+The deep plane facelift recovery period varies depending on the details of the surgery.

 Two small drains may be used to prevent an accumulation of blood and fluid under the skin.
 The patient must keep their head elevated and intermittently apply ice packs to reduce swelling.
 A full facelift bandage is applied to the face for 24 hours, then this dressing is swapped for a smaller one that is worn for the first week.